Amazon EU tax obligations

 While there are many actions that generate a French VAT registration requirement, three of the most common for sellers on Amazon, such as yourself, are:

-• You are established outside France but store inventory and fulfil orders from France; or
+• You are established outside France but store inventory and fulfill orders from France; or

 • You ship goods to French customers from another European country (not France), where your inventory is stored and your total sales per year to French customers exceeds €35,000; or